-The project site was evaluated for potential contamination by conducting a field site inspection on April 18, 2024 to identify any onsite hazards including, but not limited to, soil staining, above ground storage tanks, signs of underground storage tanks, odors, hazardous debris etc. The site inspection did not identify any onsite hazards, stained soil or vegetation and the project is in compliance with contamination and toxic substances requirements.
+The project site was evaluated for potential contamination by conducting a field site inspection on January 2, 2024 to identify any onsite hazards including, but not limited to, soil staining, above ground storage tanks, signs of underground storage tanks, odors, hazardous debris etc.

+The site inspection did not identify any onsite hazards that could not be resolved with mitigation (see Appendix C- Environmental Site Inspection Report).